sourabhparsekar/camunda-ocr/README.md

 & [Springboot](https://spring.io/projects/spring-boot) with JUnit5 Test cases.
 As for the use case, we will try to _ocr a document using open [OCR Space API](https://ocr.space/OCRAPI)_.

+## OCR Space API

+The OCR Space API provides a simple way of parsing images and multi-page PDF documents (PDF OCR).
+The extracted text results will be returned in a JSON format.

+To get a free version of API Key, you can register with your email at [OCR Space site](https://ocr.space/ocrapi#free)

+The free OCR API plan we are using to demo the application, has
+* a rate limit of 500 requests within one day per IP address to prevent accidental spamming
+* a limit of 25000 request per month
+* a max file size of 1 MB
+* a max of 3 pages can be OCRed per document

+You can check the API performance and uptime at the [API status page](https://status.ocr.space/)

 ## Camunda Workflow:
 As per [Wikipedia](https://en.wikipedia.org/wiki/Camunda), Camunda Platform is an open-source workflow and decision automation platform.
 Camunda Platform ships with tools for creating workflow and decision